Follow Us

 Location: Battle Creek Cypress Swamp

 Is your camper nervous about being on their own at camp?
-Come for our optional "Meet the Naturalist" day at Battle Creek Cypress Swamp on July 22 at 10am.
-More information will be sent to registered participants.
+Come for our optional "Meet the Naturalist" day at Battle Creek Cypress Swamp on: NEW DATE - July 23 at 10am.

 Registration deadline: June 1